onap/archived-aaf-certservice/docs/sections/logging.rst

 Certification Service Client
 ----------------------------
-To see console Certification Service Client logs use :
+To see CertService client console logs use :

 - Docker:

 .. code-block:: bash

     docker logs <cert-service-client-container-name>
+    docker logs aafcert-client

 - Kubernetes:
   CertService Client is used as init container in other components.
 In the following example: